aalexee/intro_metrics/README.md

-# intro_metrics
+# Introductory Econometrics

-Course materials for "Introductory Econometrics"
+This repository contains the course materials for my course "Introductory Econometrics" taught at the University of Regensburg.
+The materials include lecture slides and lecture notes.